Search by keyword or author

 Tables

-All tables must be numbered using Roman numerals.
-Tables should always be cited in text in the consecutive numerical order.
-For each table, please supply a table caption (title) explaining the components of the table.
+All tables must be numbered using Arabic numerals (e.g., Table 1, Table 2, Table 3).
+Tables should always be cited in the text in consecutive numerical order.
+For each table, please provide a table caption (title) explaining the components of the table.
 Identify any previously published material by providing the original source as a reference at the end of the table caption.

-For illustrations, it is highly recommended that you submit all of your artwork – photographs, line drawings, etc. – in electronic format.
+It is highly recommended that you submit all of your artwork – photographs, line drawings, etc. – in electronic format.
 Your artwork will then be produced to the highest standards with the greatest accuracy to detail.
 The published work will directly reflect the quality of the artwork provided.
 Supply all figures electronically.
-Name your figure files with “Fig” and the figure number, (e.g., Fig. 1, Fig. 2, etc.).
+Name your figure files with “Figure” and the figure number (e.g., Figure 1, Figure 2, etc.).

-To add lettering, it is best to use Arial (sans serif fonts).
-Keep lettering consistently sized throughout your final-sized artwork, usually about 2–3 mm (8–10 pt).
-The variance of type size within an illustration should be minimal; e.g., do not use 8-pt type on an axis and 20-pt type for the axis label.
-Avoid effects such as shading, outline letters, etc.
+To add lettering, use Times New Roman font.
+Keep lettering consistently sized throughout your final-sized artwork, preferably at 10 pt.
+The variance in type size within an illustration should be minimal.
+Avoid effects such as shading, outlined letters, or other decorative effects.

 Appendix Numbering

-All appendices are to be numbered using Roman numerals.
-Appendix parts should be denoted by lowercase letters (a, b, c, etc.).
-If an appendix appears in your article and it contains one or more appendices, continue the consecutive numbering of the main text.
+All appendices should be numbered using Arabic numerals (Appendix 1, Appendix 2, Appendix 3, etc.).
+Appendix parts, where applicable, should be denoted by lowercase letters (a, b, c, etc.).
+If an appendix appears in your article and contains one or more appendix sections, continue the consecutive numbering of the appendices.

 Figure Captions

 Each figure should have a concise caption accurately describing what the figure depicts.
-Include the captions in the text file of the manuscript.
-Figure captions begin with the term “Fig.” in bold type, followed by the figure number, also in bold type.
-No punctuation should be included after the number.
-Identify all elements found in the figure in the figure caption, and use boxes, circles, etc., as coordinate points in graphs.
+Include all figure captions in the text file of the manuscript.
+Figure captions should begin with the term “Figure”, followed by the figure number and a colon (e.g., Figure 1:), followed by the figure caption text.
+Identify all elements found in the figure in the figure caption.
+Where applicable, use boxes, circles, or other symbols as coordinate points in graphs.
 Identify previously published material by providing the original source as a reference citation at the end of the figure caption.

 Permissions